 Marco da Gagliano

 Gagliano, a Florentine contemporary of Monteverdi and Gesualdo, published six books of madrigals in all.
 He is also known as one of the earliest opera composers along with Monteverdi.
 Gagliano has been largely neglected (there are very few recordings), and when he does get mentioned he tends to be labeled as conventional.
 We beg to differ.
 Please listen to our testimony and judge for yourselves.
 Complete madrigals in the First Book of Five Voice Madrigals are posted here.
-For those who are busy, we have prepared a sample collection that tours all songs in just 4 minutes!

 File format: MP3

 Paolo Veronese: "The Marriage at Cana"

 No. 9 Di marmo siete voi (3:44)